-Common symptoms of untreated scurvy after one to three months include:
+Common symptoms of untreated scurvy after 1 to 3 months include:

-- anemia, when the blood lacks enough red blood cells or hemoglobin
+- anemia, when your blood lacks enough red blood cells or hemoglobin

-- gingivitis, or red, soft, and tender gums that bleed easily
+- gingivitis, which causes red, soft, and tender gums that bleed easily

-- skin hemorrhages, or bleeding under the skin
+- skin hemorrhages, or bleeding under your skin

-- bruise-like raised bumps at hair follicles, often on the shins, with central hairs that appear corkscrewed, or twisted, and break easily
+- bruise-like raised bumps at your hair follicles — often on your shins — with central hairs that appear corkscrewed (twisted) and break easily

-- large areas of reddish-blue to black bruising, often on the legs and feet
+- large areas of reddish-blue to black bruising, often on your legs and feet

 - tooth decay